canonical/cluster-api-k8s/docs/proposals/001-in-place-upgrades.md

 After an upgrade process begins:
 * `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `in-progress`
+* An `InPlaceUpgradeInProgress` event is added to the `Machine` with the `Performing in place upgrade with {upgrade-option}` message.

 After a successfull upgrade:
 * `k8sd.io/in-place-upgrade-to` annotation on the `Machine` would be removed
 * `k8sd.io/in-place-upgrade-release` annotation on the `Machine` would be added/updated with the used `{upgrade-option}`.
-* `k8sd.io/in-place-upgrade-status-message` annotation on the `Machine` would be added/updated with the success message
 * `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `done`
+* An `InPlaceUpgradeDone` event is added to the `Machine` with the `Successfully performed in place upgrade with {upgrade-option}` message.

 After a failed upgrade:
-* `k8sd.io/in-place-upgrade-status-message` annotation on the `Machine` would be added/updated with the failure message
 * `k8sd.io/in-place-upgrade-status` annotation on the `Machine` would be added/updated with `failed`
+* An `InPlaceUpgradeFailed` event is added to the `Machine` with the `Failed to perform in place upgrade with option {upgrade-option}: {error}` message.

+A custom condition with type `InPlaceUpgradeStatus` can also be added to relay these information.

 The reconciler should ignore the upgrade if `k8sd.io/in-place-upgrade-status` is already set to `in-progress` on the machine.
+The reconciler should also perform the upgrades one by one, requeuing other requests if an in-place upgrade is already in progress.

 #### Changes for Rolling Upgrades, Scaling Up and Creating New Machines
 In case of a rolling upgrade or when creating new machines the `CK8sConfigReconciler` should check for the `k8sd.io/in-place-upgrade-release` annotation both on the `Machine` and on the owner `Cluster` object.